Aryeh Ben-Eliezer: Political career

 In 1948, he returned to the newly declared State of Israel and was among the founders and leaders of the Herut movement.
 He also helped establish Israel's relations with France.
 He was elected for Herut to the first through fifth Knessets, and for Gahal to the sixth and seventh.
 He was a member of the Finance, Economic Affairs, Foreign Affairs & Defense and Internal Affairs Committees, as well as Deputy Speaker of the Knesset.
 He was one of the first to propose a referendum as a proviso for crucial decisions, as part of his party's opposition to the Reparations Agreement between Israel and West Germany.

+Ben-Eliezer suffered a serious heart attack in December 1952, causing a lengthy hospital stay.
+As a result of poor health he resigned from the Knesset in July 1953 and was replaced by Haim Cohen-Meguri.
+His health improved enough for him to stand in the July 1955 Israeli legislative election which returned him to the Knesset.

+When Begin again announced his intention to resign as Herut chairman in 1966 after the party's disappointing result in the 1965 Israeli legislative election, Ben-Eliezer was a candidate to succeed him along with Shmuel Tamir.
+However, Begin was persuaded to reverse his decision in February 1967.

-He died in 1970 while still an MK, and was replaced by Gideon Patt.
+Ben-Eliezer died in 1970 while still an MK, and was replaced by Gideon Patt.